x-atlas-consortia/hs-ontology-api/README.md

     return <your records>
 ```

-# Optional S3 redirection for large payloads
+# Payload size validation with optional S3 redirection
+APIs in environments employing an AWS API gateway have limits on
+the size of response payloads.
+The current default AWS API gateway limit on payloads is 10 MB.

+The hs-ontology-api can be configured to check the size of response payloads.
+This feature can
+be used to prevent triggering of the actual gateway error.
+In addition,
+the hs-ontology-api's HTTP 403 error code message provides more detail than does the message from the gateway.

-The ubkg-api can redirect large payloads to an AWS S3 bucket.
+The hs-ontology-api can also work around a gateway payload limit by redirect large payloads to an AWS S3 bucket.
-When the response from an endpoint exceeds a certain size, the ubkg-api will return a URL that points to the file in
+The hs-ontology-api will return a URL that points to the file in
 the S3 bucket.

+The hs-ontology-api inherits the payload validation and
+S3 redirection features from the ubkg-api.

 ## Coding required
 ### app.cfg